 - Be a Citizen of the United States

-- At least 21 and less than 45 years of age.
-Applicants can be 18 with 60 hours of college or 2 years of military service with an honorable discharge
+- At least 21 years of age with no maximum age restrictions.
+Applicants 18-20 years of age with 60 hours of college or 2 years of military duty with an honorable discharge are eligible to apply.

-- Valid Driver’s License with good driving record.
+- Valid Driver’s License with a good driving record.

 - Must possess a High School Diploma or GED Certificate.

 - Candidates must meet all requirements set forth in the state of Texas Occupations code 1701.00.

 - If hired, candidates must live within one hour travel time to the downtown of Paris, Texas.
 Relocation assistance may be available up to $1,000.

 - Candidates must meet all academic, physical, medical and psychological requirements and make timely appearances at appointments.